On Affine Homotopy between Language Encoders: Experiments

 \paragraph{The Influence of Encoder Rank Deficiency. } As discussed in \Cref{sec:affine-intrinsic-equivalence}, the encoder rank plays a pivotal role in affine mappability; exact affine homotopy is only achievable between equal-rank encoders.\footnote{We provide additional experiments on the role of the encoder rank in \Cref{sec:additional-experiments}.} With this in mind, we return to our findings from \autoref{fig:encoder-asymmetry} to evaluate whether the observed differences between encoders can be attributed to a difference in measurable rank.
-Due to the inaccuracies of computing the rank numerically, we approximate the encoder rank using the \defn{rank to precision $\epsilon$} as the number of representation matrix singular values larger than some $\epsilon \in \R$.\footnote{A commonly used value for $\epsilon$ is $\sigma_1 \cdot \epsilon_p \cdot \max(\nsamples, \featurespacedim)$ \citep{press2007numerical}, where $\sigma_1$ is the largest singular value of the $\nsamples \times \featurespacedim$ representation matrix and $\epsilon_p$ the float machine epsilon.} We find statistically significant ($p$-value < 0.05, assuming independence) rank correlation with the median intrinsic distance $\mathDJ$ when mapping \emph{to} the corresponding encoder of $\rho_{\text{MRPC}} = 0.560$ and $ \rho_{\text{SST2}} = 0.427$.
+Due to the inaccuracies of computing the rank numerically, we approximate the encoder rank using the \defn{rank to precision $\epsilon$} as the number of representation matrix singular values larger than some $\epsilon \in \R$.\footnote{Following \citet{press2007numerical}, we choose $\epsilon$ as $n\cdot\sigma_1 \cdot \epsilon_p \cdot \max(\nsamples, \featurespacedim)$ for $n=5$, where $\sigma_1$ is the largest singular value of the $\nsamples \times \featurespacedim$ representation matrix and $\epsilon_p$ the float machine epsilon.
+We note that the rank to precision $\epsilon$ and the recovered correlation may depend on the chosen $\epsilon$.} We find statistically significant ($p$-value < 0.05) rank correlation with the median intrinsic distance $\onesidedmetricAffApprox$ when mapping \emph{to} the corresponding encoder for RTE ($\rho = 0.312$), MRPC ($\rho = 0.609$), and QQP ($\rho = 0.389$).
 We find no statistically significant correlations with the median distance when mapping \emph{from} the corresponding encoder.
-This difference in encoder ranks could, therefore, partially explain the previously observed differences in affine mappability as some encoders seem to learn lower-rank representations.
+This difference in encoder ranks could, therefore, partially explain the previously observed differences in affine mappability as some encoders seem to learn lower-rank representations.\looseness=-1